nihilor/vaccinatejs/README.md

 1. Just `npm install -S vaccinatejs` this package and add it to your project.
 It contains nothing more than this README.md.
 2. Watch this repository to get updates.
 3. Give a stargazer to spread the word.
-4. Point out major campaigns and actions that we can list here by committing changes to the README.md.
+4. Point out major campaigns and actions that we can list here using pull requests to change the README.md.